maccarth32/hands_on_containers_on_frontier/README.md

 $ apptainer build simpleoras.sif simpleoras.def
 ```

-## copy a file from filesystem into container image during build, and setting environment variables in the container
+## Copy a file from filesystem into container image during build, and setting environment variables in the container

 ```
 $ cd examples/2_files